eyalsim/trace/README.md

 Trace main pipeline was written in python and can be reviewed and used by running "run_trace.py" from the src folder.
 #### Plots and analyses
 - Plots and analyses were mostly done in R.\
-These are found in the "article_results" folder and can be re-created from article_results/src as long as the [Trace dataset](#data) (both files) is downloaded to article_results/dataset.
+These are found in the "article_results" folder and can be re-created from article_results/src as long as the [Trace dataset](#data-availability) (both files) is downloaded to trace/article_results/dataset and the trace [data](#data-availability) folder is downloaded to trace/.
 - Analyses that were performed as part of the main pipeline can be recreated by running the relevant module via "run_trace.py".

 | Figure  | Panel | Script                                         |